The Mathematics of the Spiral Universe

 6. Solving the Hubble Tension

-Equation 5: The Tension Resolution
+Equation 5: The Tension Resolution (Metric Derivation)

-If $H_{CMB} = 67.4$ and $H_{local} = 73.2$, then:
+If $H_{CMB} = 67.4$ (the pure radial expansion baseline) and $H_{local} = 73.2$ (the total observed motion), then:

-1. The Geometry: Pythagorean Expansion
+1. The Geometry: Beyond Euclidean Space

-2. The Calculation: Finding the "Missing" Rotation
+2. The Calculation: The "Missing" Kinetic Energy

 3. The Significance of $\alpha \approx 0.4$